-The configuration files are sourced by /bin/sh.
+The .conf and .local configuration files are key-value pairs in the form PARAMETER=value.
+They are sourced by /bin/sh.
 Hence, a limited set of shell commands can be used inside these files including comments, if clauses, parameter evaluation, and shell math (\$((...))).
 Special characters have to be quoted.
 For instance, instead of CVMFS_HTTP_PROXY=p1;p2, write CVMFS_HTTP_PROXY='p1;p2' in order to avoid parsing errors.
 The shell commands in the configuration files can use the CVMFS_FQRN parameter, which contains the fully qualified repository names that is being mounted.
 The current working directory is set to the parent directory of the configuration file at hand.

 File Purpose

 config.sh Set of internal helper functions.

 default.conf Set of base parameters.

-default.d/ Adjustments to the default.conf configuration, usually installed by a cvmfs-config
+default.d/ Adjustments to the default.conf configuration, usually installed by a cvmfs-config-

 \$config.conf package.
 Read before default.local.

-domain.d/\$domain.
-Domain-specific parameters and implementations of the functions in config.sh
+domain.d/ Domain-specific parameters and implementations of the functions in config.sh

-conf
+\$domain.conf

-config.d/ Repository-specific parameters and implementations of the functions in config.sh
+config.d/ Repository-specific parameters and implementations of the functions in config.

-\$repository.conf
+\$repository.conf sh

 keys/ Contains domain-specific sub directories with public keys used to verify the digital

 signature of file catalogs